Explore the benefits of reading to dogs

 "The emotional benefits also play a big role in the reading to dogs program.
 Most children really enjoy reading to a dog as they know the dogs won't judge if a word is mispronounced."

-Pets As Therapy companion dogs
+Therapy companion dogs

 The program places carefully selected companion dogs with people who may be disadvantaged due to age, illness disability or isolation at no cost to that person.

-"PAT dogs can play a particularly important role in the emotional and physical development of children, by providing a source of love and companionship," Sam said.
+"Therapy dogs can play a particularly important role in the emotional and physical development of children, by providing a source of love and companionship," Sam said.

 During the Fringe Festival, children will be given the opportunity to read to Milo and Finn for 15 minutes, while sitting in a bean bag and interacting with the dog, such as giving him a pat.